On-Page SEO: The Ultimate Guide

 When including external links in your content, be sure to only use recognised and respected websites, and avoid stuffing the content with links because this can look spammy and be off-putting for readers.

-Optimise HTML tags
+Optimise HTML Tags

 Your HTML tags, such as title tags and meta description tags, can be optimised to improve your on-page SEO.